-Bank Culture and Sustainability Committee ("BCSC") (formerly known as "Bank Culture Committee") is established by the Board to (i) develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within Public Financial Holdings Limited, the intermediate holding company of the Company, and its subsidiaries ("PFHL Group") and (ii) improve on how PFHL Group can add further value in managing the risks and exploring opportunities related to the various aspects of ESG.
+Bank Culture and Sustainability Committee ("BCSC") is established by the Board to (i) develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within Public Financial Holdings Limited, the intermediate holding company of the Company, and its subsidiaries ("PFHL Group") and (ii) improve on how PFHL Group can add further value in managing the risks and exploring opportunities related to the various aspects of ESG.
 The minutes of BCSC meetings are tabled to the Board for noting.
-The present members comprise Ms. Phe Kheng Peng (Chairman of BCSC), Mr. Lee Chin Guan, Mr. Lai Wan, Mr. Quah Poh Keat, Dato' Chang Kat Kiam, Mr. Lim Chao Li and Mr. Tang Wing Chew.
+The members of BCSC shall be appointed by the Board amongst the NEDs, two of them must be INEDs, and shall consist of not less than three members.
+The present members comprise Ms. Phe Kheng Peng (Chairman of BCSC), Mr. Tang Wing Chew, Mr. Lai Wan, Mr. Quah Poh Keat, Dato' Chang Kat Kiam, Mr. Lee Chin Guan and Mr. Lim Chao Li.